ParitKansal/Operating-System/README.md

 ## **Techniques of Memory Management**
 - **Contiguous**: Entire process should be stored on consecutive memory locations
-    - **Fixed Partition**: The main memory is devided into fixed no. of partitions and each partition can be used to accomodate  max. one process.
+    - **Fixed Partition**: The main memory is divided into fixed no. of partitions and each partition can be used to accommodate  max. one process.
     - **Variable Partition**
 - **Non Contiguous**
     - **Paging**